olcf/olcf-user-docs/data/index.rst

 HSI
 ==========

-HSI (Hierarchial Storage Interface) is sued to transfer data to/from OLCF systems and HPSS.
+HSI (Hierarchial Storage Interface) is used to transfer data to/from OLCF systems and HPSS.
 When retrieving data from a tar archive larger than 1 TB, we recommend that you pull only the files that you need rather than the full archive.
 Examples of this will be given in the htar section below.
 Issuing the command ``hsi`` will start HSI in interactive mode.
 Alternatively, you can use:

      ``hsi [options] command(s)``